Wetbikeboy2500/web_content_parser/README.md

 ### Loading in scraping sources

 Scraping sources are defined through yaml.
 The reason you need to use a scraping source is to make sure things stay properly formatted and compliant with other sources.
-Since this package enforces an exact hetu version, things will need to be compliant with the scraper.

 **Note:** There is a valid version of a scraper source yaml file.
 It is test/samples/scraper/source.yaml